ChaoGlenXu/Verilog-coding-work-using-the-ARM-chip-DE1-SoC-Intel-FPGA-board/README.md

 # ECE241-Digital-System
-lab work for the verilog course called Digital System (ECE241)
+Lab work for the verilog course called Digital System (ECE241)

 I used this ARM chip Intel FPGA board to test my code to complete all these Verilog coding assginments.
 This board is the one in the picture below: